ProteinQure/scargo/README.md

 A Scientific Workflow is a single-use workflow which takes statically defined inputs and outputs results.
 This is simpler than the CI/CD and event-driven workflows which Argo implements.

-This reduced scope allows Scargo to be implemented as a subset of Python which is compiled to Argo YAML.
+This reduced scope allows Scargo to be implemented as a subset of Python.
+This Python subset can be run/tested locally, before transpiling to Argo Workflow's YAML to run on a cluster.

 Using Python instead of YAML also provides additional benefits, such as as:

 - Access to Python tooling, such as linting, auto-formatting and auto-completion
 - Less nesting and more brevity than YAML